 Having the Right Tools

 The first step is making sure you have the right tools for the job.
-You’ll want to use an ammonia-free cleanser for your tinted windows, as ammonia will weaken your tint and damage it.
+But, what to use to clean tinted windows?
+You’ll want to use an ammonia-free cleanser for cleaning window tint, as ammonia will weaken your tint and damage it.
 You’ll also need a microfiber cloth to apply the cleanser.
 Don’t use paper towels, because the rough fibers can scratch the tint.
 Certain types of cotton towels or T-shirts can be just as abrasive as paper, too.
 Finally, you’ll want to have The Absorber on hand to dry your tinted windows once they’re clean.
 The Absorber’s unique Poly Vinyl Alcohol construction and sponge-like pore structure make it superior to terrycloth towels or leather chamois for drying your car quickly and effectively.

 The Proper Conditions

-Next, make sure the conditions are right for washing your car.
+Next, make sure the conditions are right for washing your car and cleaning tinted windows.
 Choose a day with mild temperature and no chance of rain in the forecast.
 If you can wash your car in a shaded spot, that will be best because it can prevent the water from drying too fast and leaving spots.
 If possible, cleaning the inside of your car’s windows about every two weeks is optimal to help prevent the worst buildup.

 How to Clean Tinted Windows